algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 The architecture is flagless.
 This means that when a comparison is done, the result is stored back in a register rather than a flag.
 For overflows and carry, those must be checked manually.

+The stack starts at the address `0xFFFFFFFF` and grows downwards.

 The memory mapping we will be using resembles the usual ones and is as follows:

 | Address range       | Data            |